 Itemized deduction: You don’t have to be self-employed, but limits apply

-Any itemized deduction should be weighed against the standard deduction amounts, which in 2019 were increased to $12,200 for individuals, $24,400 for married joint filers, and $18,350 for those who file as head of household.
+Any itemized deduction should be weighed against the standard deduction amounts.
+For 2021, the standard deduction is $12,550 for individuals, $25,100 for married joint filers, and $18,800 for those who file as head of household.
 Most people come out ahead with the standard deduction, but the best approach will depend on your specific circumstances.

-If you are planning to itemize, you can include out-of-pocket medical expenses that exceed 7.5 percent of your adjusted gross income (AGI).
-Your Medicare premiums, deductibles, coinsurance, and copayments can all be counted towards your total medical costs, as well as other costs that might not be covered by Medicare at all, such as dental, vision, hearing, and long-term care expenses.
+If you are planning to itemize, you can include out-of-pocket medical expenses that exceed 7.5% of your adjusted gross income (AGI).
+Your Medicare premiums, deductibles, coinsurance, and copayments can all be counted towards your total medical costs, as well as other medical costs that might not be covered by Medicare at all, such as dental, vision, hearing, and long-term care expenses.

 So, let’s review: You’re self-employed, your business made money (congratulations!), and you’re ready to file.
 Here are few more things to remember before you get started.